ZaeemDollie/PRP-GitHub-Digital-Portfolio-2/README.md

 ![Interview Skills](Interview%20Skills.PNG)

 REFLECTION: STAR TECHNIQUE
-Situation: I had to prepare for a mock interview as a way of improving my employability skills.
+Situation: I had to have a mock interview because I was practicing for my employability.
-Task: The exercise had me  doing research on common interview questions and practicing giving structured answers.
+Task: Task was to memorize popular interview questions and rehearse responding in professional tone.
-Action: I wrote responses according to  the STAR approach, worked on my body language, and practiced keeping eye contact and being confident.
+Action: I wrote the answers out utilizing the STAR method, practiced body language, and practiced confidence and eye contact.
-Result: I became more comfortable talking in an interview environment and learned to respond to questions more clearly and professionally.
+Result: I was more confident when speaking in an interview scenario and became able to provide the answers more clearly and professionally.

 ---